rezaarezvan/AFA-Benchmark/README.md

 This will download the figures to a local `plots/` directory.

-The empty strings for budgets mean that we accept any budget.
+The singular `'.'` instead of a list for budgets means that we accept any budget.

 ### Miscellaneous